nielseneli/bull--itpoint/index.md

 # Use Cases

 We anticipate Bull--itPoint being used by:
-1. people who are more comfortable when they "just wing it"
-2. people who procrastinate on their projects they have to present for (We don't know anyone like this.
+-people who are more comfortable when they "just wing it" -people who procrastinate on their projects they have to present for (We don't know anyone like this.
 Definitely not.)
-3. people who have an agile presentation style and end up ad-libbing a significant amount to get their points across
+-people who have an agile presentation style and end up ad-libbing a significant amount to get their points across

 # Example of Finished Presentation Format